mattwojo/webvr/webvr-docs/input.md

 ## Mouse
-Since a person wearing an HMD can’t actually see what they are doing with an unrestricted mouse, it would be very easy for them to accidently click on things they don’t intend to – the browser close button, other windows or the operating system interface.
-In a worst case this could potentially lead to things such as an accidental format of a hard drive!
+Since a person wearing a head mounted display (HMD) can’t actually see what they are doing with an unrestricted mouse, it would be very easy for them to accidently click on things they don’t intend to i.e the browser close button, other windows, or the operating system interface.
 For this reason, Microsoft Edge disables unrestricted mouse input when an immersive VR session is started and the headset presence sensor is covered (you’ll see the Win+Alt+I banner visible on your monitor when this is the case).
 This is the behavior for all apps in Windows Mixed Reality and is not unique to WebVR.

-The safest way to handle mouse input when in an immersive WebVR session is to use the [pointerlock API](https://msdn.microsoft.com/en-us/library/mt560346.aspx).
-There are two events on the WebVR spec that are specifically designed to make this easy – they are fired at the appropriate times when the page enters VR, HMD presence sensor detects changes and any number of other reasons input focus would change: [vrdisplaypointerrestricted](https://msdn.microsoft.com/en-us/library/mt801974) and [vrdisplaypointerunrestricted](https://msdn.microsoft.com/en-us/library/mt801975) (also see the WebVR 1.1 spec [event descriptions](https://w3c.github.io/webvr/spec/1.1/#window-onvrdisplaypointerrestricted-event)).
-In response to the former you can request pointerlock to get mouse input.
+The safest way to handle mouse input when in an immersive WebVR session is to use the [pointerlock API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).
+There are two events in the WebVR spec that are specifically designed to make this easy – [`vrdisplaypointerrestricted`](https://msdn.microsoft.com/en-us/library/mt801974) and [`vrdisplaypointerunrestricted`](https://msdn.microsoft.com/en-us/library/mt801975).
+They are fired at the appropriate times when the page enters VR, the HMD presence sensor detects changes, or any number of other reasons input focus would change.

-To remain compatible with browsers that do not fire those events, it is still a good idea to also request pointerlock just prior to calling requestPresent for the user safety reasons mentioned above.
+To remain compatible with browsers that don't fire those events, it's still a good idea to also call [`requestPointerLock`](https://developer.mozilla.org/en-US/docs/Web/API/Element/requestPointerLock) just prior to calling [`requestPresent`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplay/requestPresent) for the user safety reasons mentioned above.

-The only way to get mouse input while presenting to a VRDisplay is to request pointerlock.
-This should be done at two places:
-- Just before making a call to VRDisplay.requestPresent
-- In response to a vrdisplaypointerrestricted event, which is called whenever mouse input context changes from HMD to Monitor (such as uncovering the presence sensor on a Windows Mixed Reality headset)

 The below snippet shows an example of safely using pointerlock to handle mouse down events.
+Here we see the pointerlock being requested just before calling `requestPresent` and in response to a `vrdisplayrestricted` event which is called whenever mouse input context changes from HMD to Monitor (such as uncovering the presence sensor on a Windows Mixed Reality headset).

 <iframe height='279' scrolling='no' title='Pointerlock webvr' src='//codepen.io/MicrosoftEdgeDocumentation/embed/preview/xXKagP/?height=279&theme-id=31247&default-tab=result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/xXKagP/'>Pointerlock webvr</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>